 SterilMed’s Chairman, Brian Sullivan, said the sale was an opportunity to create liquidity for longtime shareholders and partner with a company that would allow SterilMed to “continue on its current path.”

-With the cost of healthcare soaring in the U.S., SterilMed appears well-positioned to capitalize on the stronger emphasis on cost containment by private firms and the federal government in the coming years.
-The company recently received some good press with a mention in a New York Times article on the growing problem of excessive medical waste generated by healthcare facilities — a problem that could be solved in part by more reprocessing of devices.
-Along with Ascent Healthcare Solutions, the two companies perform about 95 percent of device reprocessing in the U.S., the Times reported.
+With the cost of healthcare soaring (Opens in a new window) in the U.S., SterilMed appears well-positioned to capitalize on the stronger emphasis on cost containment by private firms and the federal government in the coming years.
+The company recently received some good press with a mention in a New York Times article (Opens in a new window)on the growing problem of excessive medical waste generated by healthcare facilities — a problem that could be solved in part by more reprocessing of devices.
+Along with Ascent Healthcare Solutions (Opens in a new window), the two companies perform about 95 percent of device reprocessing in the U.S., the Times reported.

 “We offer one of the best ways for hospitals to save money without making capital investments,” Sullivan said.